streamlit/docs/content/get-started/main-concepts/intermediate-concepts.md

 Session State provides a dictionary-like interface where you can save information that is preserved between script reruns.
 Commonly, a Session State value is initialized at the beginning of a script.
 The value is then used and updated within the script.
 Use `st.session_state` with key or attribute notation to store and recall values.
 For example, `st.session_state["my_key"]` or `st.session_state.my_key`.

+### What is a session?

+By session, we mean a particular instance of viewing an app.
+If you view an app from two different tabs in your browser, each tab will have its own session.
+So each viewer of an app will have a Session State tied to the specific view in the specific tab of their browser they are using.
+Streamlit maintains this session as the user navigates and interacts with the app.
+If a user refreshes their browser page or reloads the URL to the app, their Session State resets and the begin again with a new session.

+### Examples of using Session State

 Here's a simple app that counts the number of times the page has been run.
 Every time you click the button, the script will rerun.

 ```python